RinaPiggy/RL_Exercise_Ride_Hailing_Assignment/README.md

 A small research playground for dynamic ride-matching.
 Cars move on a grid; passengers request trips (origin→destination).
 Each **tick**, the agent assigns **idle cars** to **waiting passengers** using Q-values and **Hungarian** one-to-one matching.

+Description about the NYC OD data:

+To be added ...

 ---

 ## 🔍 Overview